Why Are So Many Doctors Broke? Is It Worth the Debt?

 The same is true of attending physicians.
 As soon as those six-figure salaries come rolling in, many physicians go overboard with spending, trying to make up for lost time and to #treatyoself.

 Now, I’m not suggesting you shouldn’t reward yourself for completing residency, but that reward shouldn’t be a Lamborghini.
-It’s best to continue living like a resident in your first few years after becoming an attending to pay off loans, put a downpayment on a home, and get your financial foundation built before loosening the pursestrings.
+It’s best to continue living like a resident in your first few years after becoming an attending to pay off loans, put down a down payment on a home, and build your financial foundation before loosening the pursestrings.

 3 | Decreasing Salaries